fireundubh/playwithfire/kingdomcome/rpg-parameters.md

-StarvationExtremeThreshold | 0.000000 | when nutrition is below this value, extreme hunger starts StarvationHealthLossSpeed | 0.000579 | by design the same speed as the digestion StarvationHugeThreshold | 25.000000 | when nutrition is below this value, significant hunger starts StarvationPlayerEffectMaxMax | 60.000000 | the longest interval between effects for high hunger stat StarvationPlayerEffectMaxMin | 90.000000 | the longest interval between effects for low hunger stat StarvationPlayerEffectMinMax | 30.000000 | the shortest interval between effects for high hunger stat StarvationPlayerEffectMinMin | 60.000000 | the shortest interval between effects for low hunger stat StarvationThreshold | 50.000000 | when nutrition is below this value, hunger starts StatCap | 20.000000 | max stat level
+StarvationExtremeThreshold | 0.000000 | when nutrition is below this value, extreme hunger starts StarvationHealthLossSpeed | 0.000579 | by design the same speed as the digestion StarvationHugeThreshold | 25.000000 | when nutrition is below this value, significant hunger starts StarvationPlayerEffectMaxMax | 60.000000 | longest interval between effects for high hunger stat StarvationPlayerEffectMaxMin | 90.000000 | longest interval between effects for low hunger stat StarvationPlayerEffectMinMax | 30.000000 | shortest interval between effects for high hunger stat StarvationPlayerEffectMinMin | 60.000000 | shortest interval between effects for low hunger stat StarvationThreshold | 50.000000 | when nutrition is below this value, hunger starts StatCap | 20.000000 | max stat level
-StatsToDodgePowTo | 0.500000 | slot = relativeStats ^ this
+StatsToDodgePowTo | 0.500000 | `slot = relativeStats ^ this`
 StatToMainLevelBase | 0.500000 | a1 of the geometric progression
 StatXPAgilityPerDodge | 2.000000 |
-StatXPComboHit | 4.000000 | xp gain after a kill
+StatXPComboHit | 4.000000 | XP gain after a kill
-StatXPHit | 2.000000 | xp gain after a hit
+StatXPHit | 2.000000 | XP gain after a hit
-StatXPKill | 8.000000 | xp gain after a dodge
+StatXPKill | 8.000000 | XP gain after a dodge
-StatXPSpeechPerSequence | 1.000000 | speech xp gain after selecting an unused sequence (multiplied by speech_coef of that sequence)
+StatXPSpeechPerSequence | 1.000000 | Speech XP gain after selecting an unused sequence (multiplied by speech_coef of that sequence)
-StatXPSpeechPersuadeSuccessMax | 10.000000 | maximal xp gain for persuade
+StatXPSpeechPersuadeSuccessMax | 10.000000 | Maximal XP gain for persuade
-StatXPVitalityPerDistance | 8.000000 | vitality xp gain after sprinting AthleticXPAwardDistance StatXPVitalityPerJump | 0.500000 | vitality xp gain for each jump StatXPVitalityPerKill | 15.000000 | vitality xp gain after a kill StatXPVitalityPerVault | 0.700000 | vitality xp gain for each vault over a ledge StealthAttackFailXp | 10.000000 | xp gain for failed stealth kill or take-down StealthAttackMaxXp | 50.000000 | xp gain for successful stealth kill or take-down, strongest enemy StealthAttackMinXp | 25.000000 | xp gain for successful stealth kill or take-down, weakest enemy StealthCooldown | 5.000000 | after last detector npc stops seeing player StealthKillDamage | 100.000000 | damage given to the victim StealthKillProbCoefA | 4.000000 | stealth kill/knock-out probability formula
+StatXPVitalityPerDistance | 8.000000 | Vitality XP gain after sprinting AthleticXPAwardDistance StatXPVitalityPerJump | 0.500000 | Vitality XP gain for each jump StatXPVitalityPerKill | 15.000000 | Vitality XP gain after a kill StatXPVitalityPerVault | 0.700000 | Vitality XP gain for each vault over a ledge StealthAttackFailXp | 10.000000 | Stealth XP gain for failed stealth kill or take-down StealthAttackMaxXp | 50.000000 | Stealth XP gain for successful stealth kill or take-down, strongest enemy StealthAttackMinXp | 25.000000 | Stealth XP gain for successful stealth kill or take-down, weakest enemy StealthCooldown | 5.000000 | after last detector npc stops seeing player StealthKillDamage | 100.000000 | damage given to the victim StealthKillProbCoefA | 4.000000 | stealth kill/knock-out probability formula